Frequently Asked Questions

 validateKenyanMobile

-Integrating Mobile Number Portability (MNP)
+How to Implement Mobile Number Portability (MNP) in Kenya

-Real-time Validation
+Real-time MNP Validation

 This revised code includes error handling and a fallback mechanism.
 In case of database connectivity issues, the function logs the error and returns a dictionary indicating that the number's current carrier is unknown, allowing your application to gracefully handle such situations.
 Always implement fallback mechanisms for MNP database connectivity issues to ensure service continuity.

-Database Synchronization
+MNP Database Synchronization

 MNP Implementation Timeline and Considerations

-When implementing MNP, consider these additional factors:
+When implementing MNP, consider these factors:

-Best Practices for Number Handling
+Best Practices for Kenya Phone Number Validation and Formatting

-Beyond the basics, implementing best practices ensures your application handles Kenyan phone numbers efficiently and reliably.
+Implementing best practices ensures your application handles Kenyan phone numbers efficiently and reliably.

-This improved function handles various input formats, removing spaces and hyphens before adding the country code.
+This function handles various input formats, removing spaces and hyphens before adding the country code.
 This ensures consistency and avoids potential errors.

 Premium and Special Number Management